habitat-sh/habitat-operator/examples/leader/README.md

   `kubectl create -f examples/leader/habitat.yml`.

-This will deploy 3 instances of Redis Habitat service.
+This will deploy 1 instance of Redis Habitat service.

-Note: Whenever creating a `leader` topology specify instance `count` of 3 or more and would be best if the number is odd, this is so the election can take place.
+Note: To have functioning services in the `leader` topology, you must set the `count` field to at least 3.
+It is recommended that the number is odd as this prevents a split quorum during the leader election.